floooh/floooh.github.io/_posts/2016-04-09-oryol-3rd-party-code.md

 #### SoLoud

-SoLoud is medium-level cross-platform audio lib that's very well suited for projects that need to keep an eye on code- and asset-sizes.
+SoLoud is a medium-level cross-platform audio lib that's very well suited for projects that need to keep an eye on code- and asset-sizes.
 It fits somewhere between system-level sound APIs like OpenAL and high-level artist-centric audio solutions like FMOD.
 It has a very nicely designed simple and intuitive API